davidtchiu/davidtchiu.github.io/teaching/cs161/hwkF.blackjack.enums/index copy.md

 - Write the `public static void main(String[] args)` method.

-  - It starts by printing a "startup/welcome message" to user who will be playing against your algorithm.
-Then it needs to create a `Deck` and shuffle it a few times!
+  - It starts by printing a "startup/welcome message" to the sucker (I mean human player) who will be playing against your algorithm.
+Create a Deck here and shuffle it a few times!
 Then create two Hands: a Hand for the AI and a Hand for the human-player.
 Make sure both AI and human-player Hands remember the Deck you just created.
   - If the human has a Black Jack, then the game ends.
 That is, neither the human nor the AI gets to hit.
 (The AI can push, or tie, if it also gets a Black Jack.)
 If the human doesn't get a Black Jack however, the game must go on.
   - Print the AI's second Card (but don't reveal the first Card to the human).
 Also print the human's hand to the screen.
   - Prompt the user to either hit or hold.
 Scan in the user's response.
 If they typed in "hit," then deal them another Card and print out their hand again.
 Continue to prompt them to hit or hold until the human either busts or types in "hold."